Last updated on July 3, 2024

 Movement

 The movement should be clean.
 It is best to avoid watches with any signs of corrosion on the movement.
 Dirt can be cleaned, but rust is a more serious issue and could have spread throughout the movement.
 In addition, look at the screws securing the plates and the movement.
-If they don’t match or some look new then it could indicate that the watch has been repaired with non-original parts which reduce originality and ultimately value.
+If they don’t match or some look new then it could indicate that the watch has been repaired with non-original parts which reduces originality and ultimately value.

 Accuracy